AdobeDocs/experience-platform.en/help/data-science-workspace/api/engines.md

 Engines are the foundations for machine learning Models in Data Science Workspace.
 They contain machine learning algorithms that solve specific problems, feature pipelines to perform feature engineering, or both.

-This developer guide provides steps to help you start using the [Sensei Machine Learning API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/sensei-ml-api.yaml) Engines endpoint and demonstrates API calls for performing CRUD operations for the following:
+This developer guide provides steps to help you start using the [Sensei Machine Learning API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/sensei-ml-api.yaml) `/engines` endpoint and demonstrates API calls for performing CRUD operations for the following:

 *   [Lookup your Docker registry](#lookup-your-docker-registry)
 *   [Create an Engine using Docker URLs](#create-an-engine-using-docker-urls)